Irish Traction Group: Downpatrick

-Former Locations
+Former locations

 Inchicore Works

 C231 at an open day in Old Oak Common Depot in England.
 The locomotive had been in England for work and was stored at Inchicore after returning to Ireland in 2000.

-In 1995 the ITG purchased its two A Class locomotives (A3R and A39R) from Iarnród Éireann (IÉ).
+In 1995, the ITG purchased its two A Class locomotives (A3R and A39R) from Iarnród Éireann (IÉ).
 The locomotives were located at IÉ's Inchicore Works in Dublin, and it was agreed that they could remain there with ITG being permitted access to work on them.
 They were joined in 2000 by C Class loco No. C231.
+In November 2009, the A3R and A39 locomotives were moved to other sites.

-By 2009, IÉ was planning DART Underground, which would have seen a new DART passenger line branching off the Belfast-Dublin just before Connolly and tunnelling under Dublin.
-The western portal for this tunnel was planned to be in Inchicore Works.
-As part of preparations to make space for this, the ITG locomotives had to be moved to another site.
 In November 2009 the ITG acquired 124 and 190, which were also located in Inchicore, and by the end of that month they had been moved to Moyasta Junction on the West Clare Railway along with A3R and C231.
 A39R was moved to the Downpatrick and County Down Railway at the same time.

 In November 2010 the ITG purchased 141 Class locomotives 146 and 152, which were again located at Inchicore.
 The locomotives were moved to Downpatrick and Moyasta respectively shortly after purchase.

 Moyasta

-190 and 124 stored under tarps at Moyasta in 2019, alongside some privately owned Mark 3 carriages at the West Clare Railway's own A Class locomotive No. A15.
+190 and 124 stored under tarpaulins at Moyasta in 2019, alongside some privately-owned Mark 3 carriages at the West Clare Railway's own A Class locomotive No. A15.

 From 2009 to 2025, the ITG stored some of their locomotives at Moyasta Junction on the West Clare Railway.
 A3R, C231, 124, and 190 were moved to Moyasta in November 2009, being joined by 152 in November 2010.
 The West Clare Railway had been planning to build a museum which could accommodate both its own 3 ft gauge vehicles and the ITG's 5 ft 3 in vehicles.

-C231 was relocated to the Downpatrick and County Down Railway in June 2014 to take part in the ITG's 25th Anniversary diesel gala later that year; It did not return.
-By 2025 the museum at Moyasta had still not come to pass, and so the ITG began relocating the remaining vehicles there to Downpatrick in a process which came to be known as "Moyexit".
-124 and 190 left Moyasta on May 31 that year, followed by 152 on June 7, and A3R on July 26 bringing the ITG's 16-year presence at Moyasta to an end.
+C231 was relocated to the Downpatrick and County Down Railway in June 2014 to take part in the ITG's 25th Anniversary diesel gala later that year; it did not return.
+By 2025 there was still no progress with the museum at Moyasta, so the ITG began relocating the remaining vehicles from there to Downpatrick in a process which came to be known as "Moyexit".
+124 and 190 left Moyasta on 31 May that year, followed by 152 on 7 June and A3R on 26 July, bringing the ITG's 16-year presence at Moyasta to an end.